jduggan83/see-a-mess/README.md

  - publish contents to mongo DB, for production mode
  - styling options on each component
  - sub menus when specifying parent id
+ - fix issue where entry point has to be at root

 #### Ideas